How much does an intervention cost?

 If you wish us to escort your loved one directly to treatment instead of taking them there yourself, we do charge an additional $400.00 plus flights and/or driving costs.
 We do require a deposit to guarantee services and accept certified check, money orders, and most major credit cards.
 We do not charge for food, amenities, or other “hidden” fees, and only utilize rental cars if you require it.

 In other words, if you need to speak with our counselors on a daily or weekly basis during the entire recovery process, there will be no additional charges for the lifetime of your families needs towards your loved one.
-Although the average time spent consulting our families ends in the initial weeks, it is not uncommon to have continual contact for years between us and the families we work with.
+Although the average time spent consulting our families ends in the initial weeks, it is not uncommon to have a continual contact for years between us and the families we work with.

 What are the Different Costs of Intervention Services?

 It is very important that families understand that there is a major difference between a reputable professional intervention service and “person in recovery who is going to talk your loved one into treatment,” especially in regards to price and qualifications.
 A small breakdown of the differences is listed below: